microsoft/vscode-docs/docs/editor/accessibility.md

 > When using NVDA on Windows, we recommend to update to NVDA 2017.3 or higher.
 NVDA 2017.3 increases NVDA's timeout for receiving a caret move event from 30ms to 100ms.
 This version is the first one [where the built-in timeout is increased from 30ms to 100ms](https://github.com/nvaccess/nvda/pull/7201).

-> For NVDA we recommend staying in focus mode and to use the hotkeys to get around and to not use browse mode.
+> For NVDA, we recommend staying in focus mode and using the hotkeys to navigate, instead of using browse mode.

 The **Go to Next/Previous Error or Warning** actions (`kb(editor.action.marker.nextInFiles)` and `kb(editor.action.marker.prevInFiles)`) allow screen readers to announce the error or warning messages.